-These fjords can be reached by road and train unlike massive fjords of Antarctica and Greenland.
+These fjords can be reached by road and train, unlike the massive fjords of Antarctica and Greenland.

 Glaciers and fjords in Norway dominate Sogn og Fjordane.
-It is the least populated region of Norway.
+It is the least populated region in Norway.
 There are only small villages in some areas, and there are no towns in most parts.

 Around 50% of the area is perched about 1000m above sea level, and the area is very hilly.